saltzm/cgen/README.md

 ## Templated Types

 "But wait!
-How can we implement generic containers?!
-Surely it must be nigh impossible!"
+How can we implement containers that are GENERIC?!
+Surely it must be nigh IMPOSSIBLE!"

 Don't worry dear reader, I have heard your voice through the ether and thus, I give you the magic codez for implementing templated types....!: